 - Accept compliments with grace.
 A compliment is a gift to be received with kindness.
 When you’re complimented simply say a heartfelt thank you because you are worthy.

 - Make a list of all of the skills that you believe are important.
 Remember that these are skills that are meaningful to you by your own personal standards.
 Then, practice these skills so that you can attain a higher level of mastery.

-Although it can be challenging, increasing your self esteem is worth your effort and commitment.
+- Although it can be challenging, increasing your self-esteem is worth your effort and commitment.
 If you find yourself struggling, you don’t have to do it alone.
-Working with a counsellor or psychotherapist that specializes in working with self esteem can provide you with the skills, support, encouragement and motivation to succeed.
+Working with a counselor or psychotherapist that specializes in working with self-esteem can provide you with the skills, support, encouragement, and motivation to succeed.